 - Names based on a character's name, but not making it clear which character with that name was meant.

 - Everything's Worse with Snowclones, so they're used less and less nowadays.
 Notable example: the "Everything's better with..." names.

 - Trope Decay, where an otherwise appropriate name was being used "wrong", constantly.
 Eventually it becomes clear that the real demand is for the "wrong" use.
 Notable example: Moment of Awesome used to be "Crowning Moment of Awesome", but it wasn't being used for single superlative moments.

 - Using "Trope" as a placeholder.

 - Tropes that had the same name as a work that later got an article.

 - Names that simply don't indicate what the trope is all about.
 Especially if it suggests something unrelated to most people.

 - Trope names that did not sound neutral, resulting more people use it for complaining (or gushing).
 For an example: "You Fail X Forever" tropes were renamed to "Artistic License - X" for this reason.

 - And then there are names that nobody ever really liked, even the original author.

-, a special case of renaming where the old name is commandeered to make room for a separate trope.
+For tropes that have been created wholesale due to a Trope Repair Shop thread, see Split Tropes.
+See also Launch Displacement, a special case of renaming where the old name is commandeered to make room for a separate trope.